svetlanatumma/Portfolio/README.md

 # Welcome to my GitHub Portfolio!

-**I'm Svetlana Tumma** - Aspiring Data Analyst with Marketing & Management Background
+**I'm Svetlana** - Aspiring Data Analyst with Marketing & Management Background
 Transitioning to Data Analytics with 10+ years of business experience in marketing and management.
 Combining strong business acumen with technical skills in data analysis to provide actionable, data-driven insights.